-I aim to provide a broad range of resources across the Jewish spectrum (even if I personally lean in a progressive direction).
+I aim to provide a broad range of resources across the Jewish spectrum (even if I personally lean in a progressive/humanist direction).
 Occasionally I may reference materials (particularly for Torah study) from other faith traditions, if the materials are helpful for our conversation, but I try to label them in such a way so that readers will know that the context might be different.

 What should Christians know about this website?

-To avoid awkward questions from those who know me pre-conversion, I will simply state while I still value the ethical teachings of Jesus, but these days I appreciate him primarily from his Jewish context as an ethical teacher, one of the most significant of his generation.
+To avoid awkward questions from those who know me pre-conversion, I will simply state while I still value the ethical teachings of Jesus, but these days I appreciate him primarily from his Jewish context as a Jewish ethical teacher, one of the most significant of his generation.
 But...
 I do not worship Jesus as part of a trinitarian conceptulalization of God.

 Beyond that, I will simply say that I hope that what is presented here is useful to you, but that I want to be clear that I am trying to bring a distinctly Jewish editorial voice to this project.